Visualize Colors

 About 8% of men and 0.5% of women experience some degree of CVD, though the inability to visualize any color is rare.

-A qualitative scale of some popularity to address these forms of color vision deficiency are the eight colors of the Okabe-Ito palette (Okabe and Ito 2008), shown in Figure 20.
+A qualitative scale for addressing these forms of color vision deficiency is the eight-color Okabe-Ito palette [@OI], shown in Figure 20.
 This palette is directly accessible via lessR.

 getColors("Okabe-Ito", n=8)